Slaymish/my-digital-garden/src/site/notes/SWEN221/SWEN Time Travelling.md

 Animal x = new Horse(...);
 x.run(myDest);
 ```

 - Above is an example of **time travelling**
 - Animal.run is calling Horse.speed
 - Which existed *after* animal

-## Time travelling:
+## Time Travelling:

 ### Pros:

 - Future users of your code can, make better use/reuse your code
 - Enables better testing and mock objects

 ### Cons:

 - Open code
-	- Can overide vars
+	- Can override vars
 - Design for dynamic dispatch to prevent

-### To stop time travelling:
+### To Stop time Travelling:

 - use the 'final' keyword
 - A final class cannot be extended
-- A final method can not be overriden
+- A final method can not be overridden
 - *Records are final by default*